wp-plugins/kb-advanced-rss-widget/README.txt

 = How do I use this thing? =

 Check out the "Other Notes" tab, above, for instructions.

+= I'm using WP 2.5+, and there's some funny text in the admin screen when I first add the widget to my sidebar. =

+Just hit "save changes" and it will go away.
+I'm still working on this bug.

 = What code do I need to place in my sidebar? =